zmek/patientflow/README.md

 - **Reproducible** - I follow the principles of [Reproducible Analytical Pipelines](https://analysisfunction.civilservice.gov.uk/support/reproducible-analytical-pipelines/).
 The repository can be installed as a Python package, and imported into your own code.
 - **Accessible** - All the elements are based on simple techniques and methods in Health Data Science and Operational Research.
 I intend that anyone with some knowledge of Python could understand and adapt the code for their use.
 - **Practical:** - I believe that it is easier to follow the steps I took if you have access to the same data I have.
-UCLH have released an anomymised version of real patient data, which you can request access to on [Zenodo](https://zenodo.org/records/14866057), or you can use the synthetic dataset, derived from real patient data, in the `data-synthetic` folder.
+UCLH have released an anonymised version of real patient data, which you can request access to on [Zenodo](https://zenodo.org/records/14866057), or you can use the synthetic dataset, derived from real patient data, in the `data-synthetic` folder.
 (Note that, if you use the synthetic dataset, the integrity of relationships between variables is not maintained and you will obtain articifically inflated model performance.)
 - **Interactive:** The repository includes a set of notebooks with code written on Python, with commentary.
 If you clone the repo into your own workspace and have an environment for running Jupyter notebooks, you will be able to interact with the code and see it running.

 ## Getting started